 This tab allows you to get keys to access Rest API for the third-party applications, such as iOS or Android Application.
 There is no need to make any changes here.

 Yoast SEO settings for WooCommerce

-On this page, you can customize templates to create meta tags on all pages of your site.
+On other tabs, you can customize templates to create meta tags on all pages of your site.
 By default, there are already the correct settings that will allow you to generate meta tags effectively for the search engines.